 A headlong dash.
 A sudden stop.
 Whirl.
 Back again, twisting, rearing, pitching up and down, sideways, any old way!
 Horse and rider battling for supremacy.”

 - It was Jill’s first time at the rodeo.
-When her friend climbed onto the back of a bronco and tried to stay on, she shouted “ride him, cowboy!” but the horse threw him off shortly after.
+When her friend climbed onto the back of a bronco and tried staying on, she shouted “ride him, cowboy!” but it didn’t take long until he was thrown off.